 What Is a White-Label Chat?

-White-label chat is considered any chat solution provided by a chat vendor that doesn’t show the vendor’s logo, domain, or any other type of vendor-specific branding.
+White-label chat is considered to be any chat solution provided by a chat vendor that doesn’t show the vendor’s logo, domain, or any other type of vendor-specific branding.
 For instance, a developer can build a chat application without revealing the service provider that powers the chat behind the scenes.

 Ease of Integration